 Ten years later, I went back to Concord for my mother's funeral.
 Me and Golly got together and went to buy some beer at the local Seven-Eleven.
 By some strange circumstance in the universal ordering of events, as we pulled into the parking lot, we saw Donnie Dunworth squatting by the rear of a old, rusty blue Honda changing a tire.
 The passenger windows were down and a couple dirty looking little boys were hanging out watching their daddy work on changing the tire.

 It took Donny a while to recognize me, but when he did, he quickly stood up and held out his hand while I approached.
 When he looked at his hand and saw how dirty it was, he pulled out a red rag from his back pocket and wiped it and held it out again.
 "Danny Wilson!
 Damn, man!
-I seen you since you moved out of your mama's house to go to school."
+I ain't seen you since you moved out of your mama's house to go to school."